Introduction to the Remote File Inclusion (RFI) Vulnerability

 Exploiting a Remote File Inclusion Vulnerability

-While the developer expects that only files inside that folder are included, it might be possible for an attacker to include files from another directory (LFI) or even from a completely different web server (RFI).
+While the developer expects that only files inside that folder are included, it might be possible for an attacker to include files from another directory (LFI) or even from a completely different web server (RFI), especially if there is no whitelist of files.
 In fact, without a whitelist (of permitted files), the attacker is able to change the filepath to the programming language’s Include function.
 The attacker can include a local file, but in a typical attack, they change the path to a file that resides on a server they control.
-That way, that attacked can easily write malicious code inside a file, without having to poison logs or otherwise inject code inside the web server (which is what is required in the case of an LFI).
+That way, that attacked can easily write malicious code inside a file, without having to poison logs or otherwise inject code inside the web server (which is what is required in the case of a Local File Inclusion).

 An attack might look like this: